 McGraw-Hill Cos.
-(MHP), accused by the U.S. of misleading investors about the risks of mortgage bonds that helped ignite the credit crisis, reported the highest sales at its Standard & Poor’s unit since at least 2010, while posting a net loss because of the divestiture of its education unit.
+(MHP:US), accused by the U.S. of misleading investors about the risks of mortgage bonds that helped ignite the credit crisis, reported the highest sales at its Standard & Poor’s unit since at least 2010, while posting a net loss because of the divestiture of its education unit.

 McGraw-Hill reported a revenue increase of 22 percent at its financial operations to $1.23 billion in the fourth quarter, according to data compiled by Bloomberg.
 The New York-based firm posted a net loss of $216 million as it took a charge on its pending education division sale to Apollo Global Management LLC, classifying the unit as a “discontinued operation.”
 Bond sales from the U.S. to Europe and Asia climbed 20.4 percent last year to a record $3.96 trillion.

 “Bond issuance is humming along,” Ed Atorino, a media analyst at Benchmark Co. in New York who forecasts McGraw-Hill will outperform its peers over the next six to 12 months, said yesterday in a telephone interview.
 “S&P’s a cash machine.”

 The parent of S&P, the world’s largest credit-ratings company, benefited in 2012 as corporate issuers raced to lock in yields at unprecedented lows with the Federal Reserve holding down interest rates to revive the economy.
 The Justice Department, alleging S&P inflated ratings on mortgage-backed securities and collateralized debt obligations to win business from Wall Street banks, is seeking about $5 billion in penalties, equivalent to more than five years of profit.

 “The government says that it is seeking more than $5 billion in penalties,” Kenneth Vittor, the company’s chief counsel, said on today’s earnings call.
 “The complaint includes specifics on only about $500 million.”